postnatal recovery near me diastasic recti.jpg

 I have diastasis - what can I do?

-First of all, whatever stage you’re at, don’t worry or panic!
-The most important thing for you to know is that it is never too late to heal and work with a diastasis, even if you’re years past the postpartum period, and to understand what a healed /functional diastasis means or looks like (it is not necessarily that the ‘gap is closed’!)
+If it does, the most important thing for you to know is that it is never too late to heal and work with a diastasis, even if you’re years past the postpartum period, and to understand what a healed /functional diastasis means or looks like.
+It is not necessarily that the ‘gap is closed’ or that your belly looks like it did before you were pregnant.

 So where do you start?